amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 #### The Second Pillar: Resistance To Refactoring
 > refactoring means to change existing code without modifying its observable behaviour
 <!-- -->
-> false positives are test failures caused by refactoring (while system under test is healthy & correct)
+> false positives are test failures caused by refactoring (while SUT is healthy & correct)
-- degree to which tests are able to sustain refactoring of system under test withou failing
+- degree to which tests are able to sustain refactoring of SUT withou failing
 - tests make growth of code sustainable by allowing safe & regular refactoring & development of features
 - false positives punish refactoring & allow real problems slip into production environment slowly, thus removing the value of test suites
 #### What Causes False Positives
 - solution to false positives is to decouple test cases from implementation details
-- test cases shall treat system under test from the point of view of its real client
+- test cases shall treat SUT from the point of view of its real client
 - thus, verifying only end results (observable behaviours), not steps taken to produce them (implementation or algorithm)
 ### The Intrinsic Connection Between The First Two Attributes
 #### Maximizing Test Accuracy